Tips to Reduce Therapist Marketing Anxiety

 Be helpful to them.
 Express your belief in them and their ability to make positive change.

-All of your marketing efforts—your directory listing, your copy, your social media accounts, your website, or video content—should convey empathy and understanding for your ideal client.
+All of your marketing efforts—your directory listing, your copy, your social media marketing, your website, or video content—should convey empathy and understanding for your ideal client.

 Instead of marketing when client referrals are low, you should market as an extension of your clinical self—because prospective clients are looking for a therapist, after all.